HZcohort/DiNetxify/docs/md/visual.md

 - **system_font_size** - Font size for the disease system labels in the plot. *(Default: 17)*.
 - **dpi** – Resolution of the output image (dots per inch). *(Default: 200)*.

-After using this function, the generated plot will show the diseases that have occurred significantly.
-In our dummy data, since everything is random, this chart has no practical medical significance.

 ## Comorbidity network plot

-The `DiNetxify.visualization.Plot.comorbidity_network_plot()` function creates an interactive network visualization of the comorbidity network.
+The `DiNetxify.visualization.Plot.comorbidity_network_plot()` function creates an interactive network visualization for the comorbidity network.
 It clusters diseases into communities based on their network connections (using the Louvain community detection algorithm), often in a circular layout where each community occupies a sector.
 The nodes (diseases) are colored by their disease system, and edges represent significant associations from the comorbidity network analysis.
 This plot is output as an HTML file, and you can hover to see details, zoom, etc.

 For example: